-Central Missouri has authorized the National Student Clearinghouse to provide enrollment verification certifications for its students through its Web-based Student Self-service program.
+Central Missouri has authorized the National Student Clearinghouse to provide enrollment verification certifications for students through its web-based Student Self-Service program.

-Student Self-Service enables Central Missouri students to print official enrollment verification certifications on demand via our secure student portal, www.ucmo.edu, at no charge.
+Student Self-Service enables Central Missouri students to print official enrollment verification certifications on demand via a secure student portal, MyCentral, at no charge.
 These certificates can be sent to health insurers, housing providers, or other organizations requiring proof of enrollment.
 Students can also check deferment forms and electronic notifications sent to lenders, view their enrollment history, obtain a list of student loan lenders and link to real-time loan information, and view enrollment verifications provided to student service providers at their request.